gustajoh/RL-Defense/README.md

 Included Dockerfiles should be placed and built **on the GNS3 VM**.

 ### RL Environment
 The reinforcement learning environment integrates and communicates with the network topology through SSH.
-In constants.py you need to replace current values with your own GNS3 address and project ID.
+In [constants.py](/environment_files/constants.py) you need to replace current values "GNS3_VM" and "PROJECT_ID" with your own GNS3 VM address and project ID.